tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 interaction over the two paths, which adds further privacy concerns.
 In order to prevent this, implementations SHOULD attempt to use fresh connection IDs whenever they change local addresses or ports (though this is not always possible to detect).
-The RequestConnectionId message can be used to ask for new IDs in order to ensure that you have a pool of suitable IDs.
+The RequestConnectionId message can be used by a peer to ask for new CIDs to ensure that a pool of suitable CIDs is available.

-  * Switching connection ID based on certain events, or even regularly, helps against tracking by onpath adversaries but the sequence numbers can still allow linkability.
+  * Switching CIDs based on certain events, or even regularly, helps against tracking by on-path adversaries but the sequence numbers can still allow linkability.
 For this reason this specification defines an algorithm for encrypting sequence numbers, see {{sne}}.

-  * Since the DTLS 1.3 exchange encrypts handshake messages much earlier than in previous DTLS versions information identifying the DTLS client, such as the client certificate, less information is available to an on-path adversary.
+  * DTLS 1.3 encrypts handshake messages much earlier than in previous DTLS versions.
+Therefore, less information identifying the DTLS client, such as the client certificate, is available to an on-path adversary.

 #  Changes to DTLS 1.2